cyberglot/wenkokke.github.io/drafts/2020-12-24-a-tale-of-three-constructed-languages.md

 | *wáa*   | what I’m saying is true because it comes from a trusted source
 | *wóo*   | I have no idea whether or not what I’m saying is true

-> TODO:
->
-> - Rules for phonology, tones, morphology, grammar, etc.
-> - Glossary of 1000 words with ways to create new words
-> - Evidentials, tonality, taken from Navajo.
+These evidence particles were likely taken from Navajo.
+Other aspects of Láadan, such as its tonality, were likely inspired by Navajo as well.

+Unlike Lingua Ignota—or what survives of it, at least—Láadan is a full-fledged language!
+There’s rules for phonology, tonality, morphology, grammar, *etc.* When Láadan was first introduced, it came with a glossary of *one thouseand* words, but also had rules for constructing new words.
+It’s hard to guess how many Láadan words are in use at the moment, but, *e.g.*, the [Láadan Vocabulary][laadan-memrise] course on Memrise has close to *twice as many*.

+Suzette offered her language to the world in the form of a work of fiction.
+She wrote a book, *Native Tongue*, in which she motivates the need for Láadan.
+Her story is set in a world in which women have been stripped of their rights and their agency, and her story follows the liberating effects of being able to clearly communicate ones experiences in a language *made for you*.
+Native Tongue gives a vivid portrayal of sexism, but it *kind of* glances over liberation through language—that a change in language brings about a change in society is simply one of the axioms of the story, it’s just something that *happens*.
+Unfortunately, I did not come away from reading Native Tongue with an understanding of Láadan, as there are only *two Láadan words* used in the book itself—and one of them is *Láadan*!
+(The other word is *héenahal*, or “siblings of the heart to an unusual degree”, which is what women will be to each other if they’re allowed to grow speak Láadan amongst themselves.)

-Suzette offered her language *to the world* in the form of a work of fiction—she wrote a book, *Native Tongue*, in which she uses Láadan, much like this Jerry fellow had done with [z$5h#]{.font-tengwar} about half a century earlier.
-When she started working on Native Tongue, she had already been a published author for over a decade.
-Here’s a little fact that’ll infuriate everyone under forty: Suzette first started writing science fiction to pay her university tuition!
+The book itself is a pretty good read!
+Suzette was already an experienced author when she wrote it, and she’d already been publishing for over a *decade*!
+Here’s a little fact that’ll infuriate anyone under forty: *Suzette first started writing science fiction to pay her tuition!*

-> TODO:
->
-> A Brief Feminist Critique of Láadan
->
-> - based on the experiences of Suzette *and the women whom she consulted*
+Let’s end with *a brief feminist critique* of Láadan.
+Suzette constructed Láadan based on her own experiences and those of a handful of women whom she consulted.
+I’ll assume, *recklessly*, that means it was largely based on the experiences of white, Christian, well-to-do women, and I feel it shows:

-> - copies over societal taboos *e.g. has no more nuanced words for sex*
+- Láadan copies over societal taboos.
+For instance, it has no more nuance words for sex—it has *shim* for “sex”, and *lila* for “lesbian sex”, but nothing more specific than that.

-> - assumes traditional model of sex and gender
->   + *assumes* sex is binary
->   + *assumes* gender is binary, immutable, determined by sex
+- Láadan gives us no vocabulary for the indignities of poverty, not even for those suffered largely by women.
+For instance, it has no word for when you can’t afford pads and have to use, *e.g.*, bits of cloth instead.

+- Láadan assumes a colonial model of sex and gender—it assumes sex is binary, and gender is binary, immutable, and determined by sex—and has *really* taken gender essentialism to heart.
+Hell, the story is basically feminist separatist propaganda!
+It ends with women and men living separately, which is hailed by both as a wondrous solution!
+Even in its grammatical gender it only has female and male—it may be *female-default*, but that’s such a *second-wave* idea of progress.

+I’d say Láadan is a deeply flawed experiment, but I’m still, *uh*, what’s the word?

 ::: xx-large
 bíilan ril le